bdoherty/teararoa-gpx-split/README.md

 # teararoa-gpx-split

-Utility that combines the **Tracks** and **Section Routes** gpx files from https://www.teararoa.org.nz/before-you-go/maps-and-notes-download/, as well as elevation data from https://plotaroute.com/, and then splits into 78 smaller gpx files.
+This utility combines the **Tracks** and **Section Routes** gpx files from https://www.teararoa.org.nz/before-you-go/maps-and-notes-download/, as well as elevation data from https://plotaroute.com/, and then splits into 78 smaller gpx files.
 Each file contains the waypoints from the **Section Routes** file, as well as waypoints for each track contained the section.

 I developed this tool to make it easy to navigate these sections on my Garmin watch.
 To install, either copy the gpx files to \GARMIN\NewFiles on your Garmin watch, or use [Garmin Basecamp](https://www.garmin.com/en-NZ/software/basecamp/).

-# Download all section files
+# Download all 2021-22 section files
 [teararoa-gpx-split-2021-11-22.zip](https://github.com/bdoherty/teararoa-gpx-split/raw/main/published/teararoa-gpx-split-2021-11-22.zip)

-# Section GPX Files
+# 2022-22 Section GPX Files

 * 0000Cape Reinga to Ahipara.gpx
 * 0100The Northland Forests.gpx